Today I’m going to share how my plans for a natural birth with my first baby turned into a very positive epidural delivery.

 “Seth and mom helped hold my legs, and I only pushed about 12 times and she was out!
 WHAT A MIRACLE!
 They handed her to me, all warm and slimy, and I held her close as they cleaned her off.
 I couldn’t believe that I was holding our little baby, my baby forever.
 It was complete joy!
 What a miracle human life is.
 I can’t comprehend that my body knew how to make her!

 Planned Natural Birth to Epidural Delivery: My Thoughts in Hindsight

 I became a childbirth educator about 5 years after Baby #1 was born.
 In my own classes, I do NOT promote the idea of pain free birth.
 A woman who experiences no physical discomfort in childbirth is exceedingly rare.
 I do believe that it can happen, but it’s certainly the exception and not the rule.
 I have worked with hundreds of women who have had positive natural births.
 But this doesn’t mean they were pain free.
 The vast majority describe the experience as hard, physically demanding work…and among their most rewarding and empowering life experiences.

 I personally think that telling a woman her birth should be pain free sets her up to feel that she’s doing something wrong (i.e. not relaxing properly) if she feels pain.
 Not true, in my experience!

 Instead, I think it’s more productive to focus on the difference between pain and suffering.
-You can feel pain with a contraction in labor, but through the use of coping tools (relaxation, guided imagery, breathing techniques, positioning, massage, etc.) you can avoid the mental anguish of suffering.
+(I discuss the difference between pain and suffering in Contraction Pain How Painful is Childbirth) You can feel pain with a contraction in labor, but through the use of coping tools (relaxation, guided imagery, breathing techniques, positioning, massage, etc.) you can avoid the mental anguish of suffering.